MVAMULYA/PythonExamples/README.md

 ### 5. Job alert from bookmarks

 Python Script that scrapes Internshala job listings saved as bookmarks locally and alerts the number of days remaining to apply for the job.

+### 6. Tic-tac-toe against computer

+Tic tac toe game against computer.
+To be implemented : code that makes the computer always wins or the game ends in draw